kreier/llama.cpp-jetson.nano/README.md

 ![llama-server](docs/llama-server5050.png)

-Maybe let it compare *Snowwhite* to *Cinderella*.
+Maybe let it compare *Snow White* to *Cinderella*.

+## Source

+The binaries were compiled with `gcc 8.5` and some changes, described in the repository [https://github.com/kreier/llama.cpp-jetson](https://github.com/kreier/llama.cpp-jetson).
+The compiled 71 binaries and libraries of the `/build/bin` folder can be found in the `/bin` folder of this repository.

 ## Description

-The script copies the binaries to `/usr/local/bin` and the libraries to `/usr/local/lib`.
+The script copies three binaries to `/usr/local/bin` and one library to `/usr/local/lib`.
 They should be included an $PATH and autmatically work.
+To the bin goes:

+- llama.cpp
+- llama-server
+- llama-bench

+And the one needed library `libllama.so` is copied to `/usr/local/lib`.

+This is the content of the script:

 ``` sh
 #!/bin/sh